Information for Intermediate Skiers

 Some people love the experience of being a beginner skier more than anything else.
 If that's true for you, then why not try a new option?
-If you've always skied, then snowboarding or telemark skiing both provide new challenges.
+If you've always skied, then snowboarding, telemark skiing, Cross Country Skiing or even Sledging can provide new challenges.
 Or you could try hiring blades for a day (short skis that are very easy to use on the pistes), they can be great fun for a change for a day.

 For the more advanced skier who feels stuck in a rut, then perhaps the answer is to try some new terrain.
 As such a modern and expansive ski resort Meribel offers a world of variety.
 Groomed pistes, moguls, off-piste, snow parks and more.
 If you tend to ski groomed pistes only, then why not make it your aim to try some new terrain this year.
 Perhaps a private lesson for a few hours to introduce you to this new challenge could be just what you are looking for.